Being a good neighbour in Derry is at the heart of a campaign for peace in Northern Ireland.

 It is estimated that the current unrest in Northern Ireland has cost businesses in Derry almost half a million pounds.
 Many traders in the city are boarding up their shop fronts in advance of the Apprentice Boys march which is due to take place on 12 August.

 An RTÉ News report broadcast on 9 August 1969.
-The report shown here is mute.
+The report shown here is without sound.